 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the high tide was at 2:55 am and the low tide was at 1:00 pm.
+In the high tide and low tide chart, we can see that the high tide will be at 2:55 pm and the low tide will be at 11:50 pm.

 The solunar fishing calendar in Wallaroo tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: